 A service contract offering continuing factory authorized service of the system after the initial warranty period shall be provided upon the Owner’s request.

-The contractor is responsible for all cost associated with proper installation, termination, configuration, programming, impedance and load matching of all system components.
+The contractor is responsible for all cost associated with proper installation, termination, configuration, programming, impedance, and load matching of all system components.

 DELIVERY, STORAGE, AND HANDLING